 For cash-poor Australian homeowners, the marketing of home equity products can be hard to resist, but it probably makes more sense to cut costs and downsize rather than put your biggest asset on the line.

-Generally, there are two types of home equity release products, and here's how they work:
+Generally, there are two types of home equity release products – reverse mortgages, and home reversion schemes – and here's how they work.

 With a reverse mortgage, you use the equity in your home as collateral to borrow money, and then repay the loan (plus interest and fees) when you sell your home or die, whichever comes first.
 It's a potential ticking time bomb because you don't have to make any repayments until one of these events occurs – so the final payback amount can be huge depending on how much you borrowed.